 Threads of crisp, golden knafeh dough wrap around a rich nut filling in this sweet dessert, which is an elegant and aromatic relative of baklava.
 Unlike baklava, borma is often fried, adding an extra infusion of flavor and a crisp texture that stands up to a sugary bath in flavored syrup.

 And while baklava hides its filling inside a modest layer of filo dough, borma is rolled and sliced, showing off a cross-section of colorful pistachios, pale pine nuts or walnuts.
 That eye-catching presentation makes borma especially popular as a present.
-Pastry shops across the Middle East and Turkey tempt passers-by with piles of borma stacked high on enormous platters.
+Pastry shops across the Middle East and Turkey tempt passers-by with piles of borma.

 Brownies, United States